microsoft/vscode-cpptools/Extension/readme.developer.md

 inside of it.

 ### Unit tests
-Unit tests can be run with the vscode Test Explorer (install mocha test explorer to enable it).
+Unit tests can be run with the VSCode Test Explorer (install mocha test explorer to enable it).
 The Test Explorer allows you to debug into the tests as well.

 You can also run the unit tests from the command line (see [`yarn test`](#yarn-test) below)